cooperece366s21/coopflix/README.md

 # coopflix

-Basic Netflix clone to serve as an example for modeling your own projects and getting a feel for basic code hierarchy/architecture.
+Basic Netflix clone to serve as an example for modeling ECE366 projects and getting a feel for basic code hierarchy/architecture.

 ## Basic system diagram